How to use Virus Scanner in cPanel

 If the virus scan finds any infected files, you can specify what to do with the files:

 - Quarantine: When this option is selected, the virus scanner moves the file to the quarantine directory.
 The quarantine directory is located at /home/username/quarantine_clamavconnector, where username represents your account username.

 - Destroy: When this option is selected, the virus scanner deletes the infected file.

 - Ignore: When this option is selected, the virus scanner leaves the infected file unchanged.

 Unsolicited e-mail (spam) is annoying.
 Learn how to enable and configure Spam Filters (powered by Apache SpamAssassin™) in cPanel to reduce the amount of spam your e-mail accounts receive.

-You can use cPanel to enable the SPF and DKIM authentication frameworks and help reduce unwanted e-mail (spam).
+You can use cPanel to manage e-mail deliverability settings, such as SPF and DKIM, to help reduce unwanted e-mail (spam).